 We were in our element at Crystal Bay with it’s aligned palm trees and private little beach.
 You have to venture through a whole jungle of trees before you get to it and it’s impossible to not stop and take a photo.

 Of all the things to do in Nusa Penida, Crystal Bay Beach is the perfect spot to finish in!
-Save some time at the end of your tour for soaking up the sun or catch a sunset on Nusa Penida.
+Save some time at the end of your Nusa Penida itinerary for soaking up the sun or catching a sunset to remember.

 We were recommended by a local to check out the Tembeling Natural Pool and what a gem it was!

-Used as a watering hole by the people that live nearby, we googled some photos and jumped at the chance of diving into the tropical blue waters.
+One of the lesser known things to do in Nusa Penida it’s used as a watering hole by the people that live nearby.
+We googled some photos and jumped at the chance of diving into the tropical blue waters.
 A random natural pool that appears in the middle of the Tembeling Beach and Forest trail.

 Peguyangan Waterfall is an iconic spot for tourists and locals, most widely known for the Nusa Penida blue stairs.